 Note that not all water legislation applies to the division.
 Other state agencies that deal with water include the Department of Agriculture and Food, Division of Drinking Water, Division of Forestry, Fire and State Lands, Division of Water Rights, Division of Water Quality and Office of Administrative Rules.

-2022 was a record year for water legislation, and 2023 is shaping up to be just as critical.
+2022 and 2023 were record years for water legislation.
 Read more in the tabs below.

 2023 Water Legislation